Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-- The goal of separating users from the service implementations is promoted by SOA.
+The goal of separating users from the service implementations is promoted by a SOA.

-- SOA is an architectural approach for constructing complex software-intensive systems from services.
-SOA realizes its business and IT benefits through utilizing an analysis and design methodology when creating services.
+• SOA is an architectural approach for constructing difficult software-intensive systems from the services.
+SOA realizes its business and IT benefits through utilizing the analysis and design methodology when creating services.

 Ans: